footcricket05/Docker-Watchtower/README.md

-# 📊 Docker Resource Monitor
+# 📊 Docker-Watchtower: Docker Resource Monitor

 Welcome to the **Docker Resource Monitor**!
 This application allows you to monitor the memory usage of your Docker containers in real-time, with features to start and stop memory-consuming processes. 🌟